A heuristic pricing and hedging framework for multi-currency fixed income desks: Pricing customized currency swaps

 \section{Pricing customized currency swaps}

-This second step prices a customized resettable currency swap through a decomposition procedure in which the currency swap is expressed as the sum of a forward starting market currency swap (priced according to section \ref{sec:PriceFwdStCCS}) plus some additional small contributions priced according to section \ref{sec:Perspective} which allow flexibility to choose the funding and hedging perspective.
-Pricing inaccuracies in these small contributions do not usually have a significant impact in pricing.
+This section prices a customized resettable currency swap through a decomposition procedure in which the currency swap is expressed as the sum of a forward starting market currency swap (whose zero value spread is calculated according to section \ref{sec:PriceFwdStCCS}) plus some additional small contributions priced according to section \ref{sec:Perspective}.
+This will allow flexibility to choose the currency from which funding and hedging are carried out.
+Pricing inaccuracies in these small contributions do not usually have a significant impact in pricing (it is like a fine tuning) as the big contributions have been expressed in terms of market quotes.